polsys/ennemi/docs/potential-issues.md

 For low-resolution or censored data, the suggestion of [Kraskov et al. (2004)](https://link.aps.org/doi/10.1103/PhysRevE.69.066138) is to add some low-amplitude noise to the non-continuous variable.
-As an example, here is a truncated version of the bivariate Gaussian example:
+As an example, here is a censored version of the bivariate Gaussian example:
 ```python
 from ennemi import estimate_mi
 import numpy as np